 Organizations in general consultative status with ECOSOC may submit a statement not exceeding 2,000 words.
 It must be in one of the official languages and be prepared in time for consultation with the Secretariat and consideration must be given to any comments made by the Secretariat before the final version is submitted.
 The final version of the statement should be submitted at least ten days before the Commission to ensure that it can be made available on the website of the Commission before the beginning of the session.
 Hard copies will be distributed on the first day of the session.
 If a statement is more than 2,000 words the organization has to provide a summary to be circulated or to provide the full text in all the working languages in sufficient copies for distribution.
 For organizations in special consultative status with ECOSOC, the same rules apply but the statement cannot be more than 1,500 words.
-Organizations on the Roster may be invited by the Secretariat and the Chairman of the CND to submit statements not longer than 1,500 words.
-Statements can be submitted through the Secretariat of the Governing Bodies at the email address sgb@unodc.org or fax to +43 1 26060 5885.
+Organizations on the Roster may be invited by the Secretariat of the Governing Bodies at the email address sgb@un.org or fax to +43 1 26060 5885.
 Statements are distributed in the original submitted language.
 If statements are submitted in more than one language, the translations must not differ in content from the original and must be of good quality.
 Poor translations cannot be accepted for distribution.